priyanka-surakanti/tech-portfolio/docs/about.md

 include a little bit about yourself.
 Some things you might include:

-1. Your current position
+1. Member Of Technical Staff 3
-1. Organizations you're involved with
+1. NetApp
-1. Your personal and professional values
+1. Hardwork pays off
-1. Hobbies or fun facts
+1. Painting , Cooking

 Write it in first (I) or third (Your Name Here) person.